-- Horizontals are effective but need improvement.
-Horizontal reviews of risks across a panel of banks do identify sound practices for dealing with those risks, but too often reveal only the relative rankings of banks and not the absolute level of risks being run. - 2.
+- 1. Horizontals are effective but need improvement.
+Horizontal reviews of risks across a panel of banks do identify sound practices for dealing with those risks, but too often reveal only the relative rankings of banks and not the general level of risks being run. - 2.
 The FRC/FRO initiative was well aimed but its implementation was flawed.
-This important initiative to give early warning of systemic risks became too formal and presentational to effectively get ahead of the risks. - 3.
+This important initiative to give early warning of systemic risks became too formal and presentational to get ahead of the risks effectively. - 3.
 The SCAP process was a model of a process that works.
 Effective supervisory initiatives all contain a set of success characteristics that can be replicated across projects.
-Conversely where these factors are missing, projects do not reach their full potential.
+Conversely where one or more of these factors are missing, and it is not always the same factors, projects do not reach their full potential.